RMAV/cs361g22-tagging/README.md

 - List all items that share a given tag
 - Remove a single tag from an item

-The service uses an in-memory data store, which is sufficient for the course assignment.
+The service uses an in-memory data store.

 ---